EricaLinaG/Emacsn/README.md

 Actually it grew like a well fed tumor when I started using Chemacs.

 Its a Unixy command line solution.
+The Makefile is full of make tricks, sed and shell bits and pieces.
+It is a fun way to make an API to shell.

 Have a need, fill a need, scratch an itch, sure would be nice if..., have some fun.